 Journalists often need comments business stories and quotes for their articles.
 Some of them use the hashtag #journorequest to find what they’re looking for.

-As a business it’s important to keep an eye out for relevant journalist requests that may apply to your business.
+As a business, it’s important to keep an eye out for relevant journalist requests that may apply to your business.
 If you find anything, then all you need to do is send them a quick message.
 It’s an easy opportunity to get your business in the media.

-By signing up to a relevant PR software you can save a lot of time doing your PR.
+By signing up for a relevant PR software you can save a lot of time doing your PR.
 They give you access to targeted media lists, let you send your news stories to relevant journalists, offer many opportunities to get your brand in the news as well as useful industry insights and tips.

 This is another great and easy way for your business to get published in the media without having to hire a PR team.